 Chobe National Park, Botswana, is a 7,000-sq-mi/18,130-sq-km swamp-and-grasslands wilderness on the floodplains of the Chobe River 400 mi/645 km north of Gaborone.
-We rank it as one of the finest parks in Africa to see Big Five game.
+It is one of the best parks in Africa to see Big Five game.
 Its programs offer enough structure to put a first-timer at ease, yet its backcountry areas will get even the most jaded traveler's adrenaline pumping.

 Chobe Game Lodge reigns over the northwest area.
 It is located just a two-hour drive from Victoria Falls on the banks of the Chobe River looking across to Namibia.
-Comfortable and tasteful—it's where Richard Burton and Elizabeth Taylor were remarried, and one of the stops where Prince Harry and Meghan Markel went while they were courting—Chobe's stucco buildings offer luxury rooms (semiprivate swimming pools are attached to the suites).
-The lodge offers morning and evening game rides, but its specialty is guided excursions on the river.
+Comfortable and tasteful—it's where Richard Burton and Elizabeth Taylor were remarried, and one of the stops where Prince Harry and Meghan Markel went while they were courting—Chobe's stucco buildings offer luxury rooms (private swimming pools are attached to the suites).
+The lodge offers morning and evening game drives, but its specialty is guided excursions on the river.

-On the evening Sundowner Cruise, guests board a double-decker riverboat to have cocktails and watch herds of elephants coming down to the river's edge for a bath and a drink (nonalcoholic).
+On the evening Sundowner Cruise, guests board a double-decker riverboat to have cocktails and watch herds of elephants coming down to the river's edge for a bath and a drink alongside the temperamental hippo.
 The experience is fascinating, bordering on decadent.

 The lodge also offers exciting game-watching from small, highly maneuverable boats.
 On a calm part of the river, the engine is cut.
 It doesn't take passengers long to realize that they're in the midst of slithering crocodiles and pods of restless hippo.
 It is not that rare to spot herds of elephants swimming across the river.